A Court of Wings and Ruin by Sarah J. Maas

 My rating: 5 of 5 stars

-I am so far past shaken up – I barely know where to begin.
 I have A LOT of things to say, including some rants.
 They can be found at the bottom of this review.
 (I have labeled where the spoilers end below, but continue at your own risk)

 Ill get this out of the way first though- there are very steamy scenes in this.
 My opinion is that they can easily be skipped, but just FYI.
+Also, there are triggers and such in this book that might upset /hurt some people.
+I’d recommend going in with caution or making yourself aware.

 The plot was insane, and I’d expect nothing short from Sarah.
 The beginning was obviously at the Spring Court.
 I didn’t agree with everything that Feyre did, but holy crap it was a fun first bit of the book.
 SO MANY AMAZING LUCIEN MOMENTS AHHH.
 I am a hardcore shipper of the Feyre/Lucien being best friends ordeal.
 Also Lucien is like.. my fav.